JakimLi/pandaria/doc/usage.md

 ### Verify database tables
 You can verify database tables by writing sql with select statements, and then verify the result.

-Map the table to json array.
+For table

 | name | age |
 |------|-----|
 | jakim | 18 |
 | panda | 28 |

-is json
+in json array

 ```
 [